-You do not need to apply for separate registration if you are already registered for VAT.
-However, you must still complete Form D1 or D2, as appropriate see paragraph 2.1 and notify HMRC by calling the VAT general enquiries helpline.
+You do not need to apply for separate registration if you’re already registered for VAT.
+However, you must still complete form D1 or D2, as appropriate, see paragraph 2.1 and notify HMRC by calling the VAT general enquiries helpline.

 6.4 What happens at the end of a Hunter Chasing season